CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 ### Frequently Asked Questions

 #### Question: Who should I contact to create my state’s Box folder for an upcoming certification?
 Answer: Please contact your CMS State Officer to initially set up your folder in Box and add collaborators.
-A leader from your state team will then be given Editor, Uploader, or Viewer privileges.
+A leader from your state team will then be given Viewer Uploader privileges.

 #### Question: Can we use our document repository for a certification, instead of Box?
 Answer:  If a state would prefer to use its document repository, the CMS State Officer is responsible for copying state documentation to the relevant Box folder.
 If a state encounters difficulty using the Box repository, please reach out to your CMS State Officer to discuss.